Characters: Dynasty Warriors: Shu Kingdom

 - Momma's Boy: His reason to join Cao Cao in the source material is because Cao Cao took his mother as a hostage.
 However, this is entirely ignored in the games.

 - Perma Stubble

 - Refused by the Call: The historical route goes with this as Xu Shu is rejected as a strategist by Cao Cao for his lack of personal ambition.
 This can be averted in Wei's Story Mode if you beat him before helping Cao Ren.
 There, after the rejection, he reveals his ambitions to end the chaos and from that point, willingly works with Cao Cao as a strategist.

-- The Strategist: For one stage in 7 in Shu's Story Mode.
-Can be made a co-strategist in 8 for Wei or Shu's hypothetical routes
+- The Strategist: For one stage in 7 and NEXT in Shu's Story Mode, despite lacking a unique model.
+Can be made a co-strategist in 8 for Wei or Shu's hypothetical routes.

 Debuting in Dynasty Warriors 8